WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/email_acknowledgement.md

 Thank you for your submission to the WEHI Student Internship Program.
 Because this is a popular program it is difficult to reach out to everyone with a one-on-one interview.

-If you are granted an interview, I will be calling you by mobile phone over the next week to get a better understanding of projects that fit your interests and career aspirations.
-Please let me know if you need to make other arrangements as I can be flexible.
+If you are granted an interview, I will be contacting you by email to arrange a way to provide an informal interview.
+Please let me know if you need to make other arrangements (such as being outside Australia) as I can be flexible.

-If you are not granted an interview, I will let you know as soon as I can by email.
+If you are not granted an interview, I will let you know as soon as I can by email that you are on a waiting list.

 If I am calling and it is a bad time, don’t answer.
 I can leave a message and call back later.